 Remember when we said you buy a percentage of your home?
 Well, the good news about this is that instead of paying high deposits (such as 10% of the overall property value, like private sale), you may only need to pay 5% of the share you’re purchasing*.

-This looks a little different for everyone, but an Independent Financial Advisor (IFA) can help you to understand how much of your new home you can buy.
+This looks a little different for everyone, but an Independent Mortgage Advisor can help you to understand how much of your new home you can buy.
 But here’s a handy example to show you what a typical Shared Ownership purchase looks like*: